JYC333/obsidian-attachment-name-formatting/README.md

 - Support the situation that attachments have same name but under different path.
 - When change the setting "Files & Links -> Default location for new attachments", sync all attachments' location with this setting.
 (Could be disable)

+### Change in 1.4.3
+- Using "-" instead of space for the attachment naming

 ### New in 1.4.2
 - Change the renaming strategy, make the renaming process more stable